MrPrattASH/Game_Design_In_Construct_3/LG1_Using_Construct3/module_1.2_the_debugger_tool/README.md

 <img width="500" alt="Screen Shot 2022-05-06 at 14 48 47" src="https://user-images.githubusercontent.com/101632496/167135432-ecf2a15f-0236-42e6-b734-c8739e962787.png">

-## Changing variables in the debugger
+## Changing variables in real time with the debugger
 If in the inspector panel, we select an object, we can see all the associated properties affecting that object or UID.
 - **Common**: Name of object, and UID's
 - **Layout**: Layout properties, like X/Y position, angle, visibility, etc.